 Interest in marijuana has grown over the last decade, mainly driven by economic incentives, and that has led Rezkalla to look at marijuana use more closely.
 This work has resulted in another research paper authored by Rezkalla, titled “Cardiovascular Effects of Marijuana,” published Nov.
 14, 2018, in Trends in Vascular Medicine.

 The bottom line, Rezkalla said, “is that it’s too early to continue to legalize marijuana before more study is done to look at its safety.
 I strongly believe you need to have safety studies before you legalize marijuana for personal and recreational use.
-And, if it affects your mentation, your heart and your driving ability you should abstain.”
+And, if it affects your mental function, your heart and your driving ability you should abstain.”